 Collagen supplements contain collagen protein which has been broken down into shorter chains of amino acids, known as collagen peptides.
 These peptides are thought to stimulate the natural collagen production in the body, leading to visible and tangible results over time.5

 What’s in collagen supplements?

-Collagen supplements are available as collagen pills, collagen shots, liquid collagen, collagen powder, collagen serum and collagen cream.
+Collagen supplements are available as collagen pills, collagen shots, liquid collagen, collagen powder, collagen serum, and collagen cream.
 There are even collagen powders that can be added to drinks.

 There are three main types of collagen.
 Type I is considered the best type for beauty as that’s the type known to be naturally present in hair, skin and nails.6 Type I collagen is most abundant in marine collagen, which comes from the bones, skin and scales of fish and other sea life.